22 Mirror Trends to Transform your Bathroom

 20. Shelf help

 Whether you’re tight on space or a form-and-function fan, a mirror with an inbuilt shelf can be a striking signature piece.
-We like this chunky wooden mirror with a deep inset frame and wide shelf, perfect for cosmetics, flowers, pictures or trinkets.https://www.qssupplies.co.uk/bathroom-furniture-shower-taps/240355.htm
+We like this mirror with an integrated wide shelf, perfect for cosmetics, flowers, pictures or trinkets.https://www.qssupplies.co.uk/bathroom-furniture-shower-taps/306667.htm

 21. Inject some sunburst into your bathroom